Linux kernel 5.16 is now available so here’s a tutorial on how to install it on your Ubuntu or Linux Mint distributions, or a similar derivative.

 That’s it, you’re now running Linux kernel 5.16.
 I’ve tested this tutorial on an Ubuntu 21.10 (Impish Indri) installation and everything worked well.
 To upgrade to future point releases, such as Linux kernel 5.16.1, 5.16.2, etc., you will have to manually check the Ubuntu Mainline Kernel PPA Archive and download the new packages.

 If you want to remove Linux kernel 5.16 from your system, simply uninstall the packages you’ve installed by following the instructions from this tutorial with a graphical package manager like Synaptic Package Manager.
-However, the official Ubuntu kernel will still be present in your system and you’ll be able to choose between the two kernel version from the boot menu.
+However, the official Ubuntu kernel will still be present in your system and you’ll be able to choose between the two kernel versions from the boot menu.

 How to install Linux kernel 5.16 on Ubuntu and Linux Mint using Mainline